-- Reducing overall costs associated with the CEO role as the board has acted on the recommendation made in the DfE School Resource Management Adviser Recommendations Report of December 2019, in the short term by creating the Interim CEO position. - Savings in energy efficiency associated with two recent significant Condition Improvement Fund Projects to re-clad SCOLA and ROSLA buildings at The Arnewood School.
-Savings may in the longer term be lost as energy costs rise in the current financial period. - Ensuring economies of scale by continuing to centralise core services such as finance, site, marketing, HR and IT across both schools within the trust, to give one example, reducing contracted IT services at Eaglewood School.
+- Reducing overall costs associated with the CEO role as the board has acted on the recommendation made in the DfE School Resource Management Adviser Recommendations Report of December 2019 (page 16), in the short term by creating the Interim CEO position. - Savings in energy efficiency associated with a significant Condition Improvement Fund project to improve heating and boiler systems at The Arnewood School. - Ensuring economies of scale by continuing to centralise core services.